escherina/rve.com-docker/jekyll-app/_projects/de-tijgertjes-website.md

 ### Menu
 The previous navigation on the site was a link-heavy dropdown menu.
 I wanted to simplify this, as there didn't seem to be enough content on the site to warrant users (especially mobile users) having to wade through sub-menus.

 As part of the content inventory we had already created a much simpler structure, with seven key sections of the site.
 Only four of those had sub-menus, so I chose to selectively display a secondary menu on the relevant sections.
-However, I kept the sub-menu semantically correct even though they were displayed slightly separately, so that a screen-reader would jump correctly from an `<li>` to its nested `<ul>` when tabbing through.
+However, I kept the sub-menu semantically correct even though it were displayed below its parent, so that a screen-reader would jump correctly from an `<li>` to its nested `<ul>` when tabbing through.

 For small screens, I created a simple drop-down with vanilla JavaScript.